Gosnell, Arkansas: Blytheville Army Airfield

 In 1942, the U.S. Army came to Mississippi County to survey for land to construct a pilot training school.
 By April of that year, they had notified 62 individual land owners in the North Sawba community and eastern Gosnell community that their land was being taken by the federal government.
 By June, Blytheville Army Airfield, a B-25 pilot training facility with three runways, was in operation.
 The school closed in 1946, and was converted into a suburb.
 The facility reopened in 1954 as Blytheville Air Force Base, a B-57 and later B-52 base.

 Incorporation

 In 1966, the residents of the Gosnell community organized to form a water utility company, the Gosnell Water Association.

 Gosnell was incorporated as a first-class city on March 12, 1968.
 Gosnell's first mayor after incorporation was Andy Bevill.

-In December of 2018, the citizen of Gosnell, Arkansas elected the first female mayor Teresa Walker.
+In December 2018, the citizen of Gosnell, Arkansas elected the first female mayor Teresa Walker.